sensu/sensu-docs/content/sensu-go/5.12/api/entities.md

 }
 {{< /highlight >}}
 response codes  | <ul><li>**Success**: 201 (Created)</li><li>**Malformed**: 400 (Bad Request)</li><li>**Error**: 500 (Internal Server Error)</li></ul>

+Note that when an event is created via an HTTP PUT request, the event will use the namespace in the request URL.

 ### `/entities/:entity` (DELETE) {#entitiesentity-delete}